 The face is covered in small suns, relaxed.
 In the hills and valleys of this mask of flesh lie truths, unasked for.
-On the sides – dried out mud, dust, and thorny beard.
+On the sides – dried-out mud, dust, and thorny beard.
 In the eyes – Nothing.

 The moon keeps silent, abandoned construction sites fill the Nothing with terrifying truths, hidden in darkness.
 Dogs, unnamed by the world, taste the dirt under the table.
-Stinking workers go home in groups, cursing.

 The face, whose portrait is stretched on this canvas, is the offspring of a fear, sowed into the fragile, mortal body.